cisagov/LME/README.md

  - Wazuh: *1514,1515,1516,55000,514*
  - Agent: *8220*

-**Kibana NOTE**: 5601 is the default port, and we've set kibana to listen on 443 as well
+**Note**: For Kibana, 5601 is the default port.
+We've also set kibana to listen on 443 as well.

 ### Agents and Agent Management:
 LME leverages both Wazuh and Elastic agents providing more comprehensive logging and security monitoring across various log sources.
 The agents gather critical data from endpoints and send it back to the LME server for analysis, offering organizations deeper visibility into their security posture.
 We also make use of the Wazuh Manager and Elastic Fleet for agent orchestration and management.